 The experiment started with 4 practice blocks of 60 trials.
 After each block, participants received feedback on their performance.
 After finishing the practice phase, participants completed 12 blocks of 50 trials divided into 3 phases (baseline, training, and test; Figure 1B).
 Each phase contained 100 trials on which participants were instructed to attend to the red color and 100 trials in which they were instructed to attend to the blue color.
 Out of those 100 trials, 40 trials contained no dot motion, and 60 trials contained one, two, or three dot motions (120 motions in total).
-During baseline, participants were simply doing the described task.
-In the training phase, the task was identical but participants could earn additional monetary rewards (up to 6 €) based on their performance.
+During baseline, participants did the coherent motion detection task, as described here above.
+In the training phase, the task was identical but participants could earn additional monetary rewards (up to 6 €) based on their actual performance.
 They were instructed that one of the colors would be paired with high probability (80%) and the other color with low probability (20%) of earning 10 extra cents for each correct detection.
 The mapping between color and reward probability was counterbalanced across participants.
 The receipt of the reward was signaled by a new tone that replaced the usual correct tone.
 If the correct tone was a sine wave of 800 Hz, the reward tone was a sine wave of 1,200 Hz and vice versa.
 At the end of each of the 4 blocks of the training phase, participants got feedback on both their performance and the amount of extra money earned within the block.
 The third phase (test) was identical to baseline (i.e., no monetary rewards assigned).
 The whole task lasted for approximately 50 minutes, including a short break in between blocks.
 After completing the task, participants filled in two questionnaires aimed at assessing their reward sensitivity (BIS-BAS; Franken et al., 2005) and depression levels (BDI-II; Van der Does, 2002).
 The questionnaire data is not reported here.
 This experiment was realized using Cogent 2000 developed by the Cogent 2000 team at the FIL and the ICN and Cogent Graphics developed by John Romaya at the LON at the Wellcome Department of Imaging Neuroscience.